jhburns/3GCI/Documentation/Files.md

 - *.gitignore*: Which files/directories git doesn't add to version control

 - *netlify.toml*: Used by https://www.netlify.com/ to know which version of hugo to install

+# Caches

+The way the website handles caching is to cache all files from */static*, except the *main.css* file and of course the main hmtl document.
+It is recommended to also change the name of an image that is updated to replace it in cache and sever it fresh.